 To change the MAC address, select "Use this Computer's MAC address."
 The router will then capture and use the MAC address of the computer that you are now using.
 You must be using the one computer that is allowed by the ISP.
-Or, select "Use this MAC address" and type it in here.
+Or, select "Use this MAC address" and type in the MAC address.